-You can find a list of the Census Bureau's Regional Office addresses on the back cover.

-- Use the prepaid, preprinted FedEx label provided to you if you have FedEx delivery service. - Use shipping contractors that provide tracking services, such as U.S. Postal Service (USPS) certified or registered mail, FedEx, United Parcel Service (UPS), or similar service.
+- You can find a list of the Census Bureau's Regional Office addresses on the back cover. - Use the prepaid, preprinted FedEx label provided to you, if FedEx delivery service is available in your area. - Use shipping contractors that provide tracking services, such as U.S. Postal Service (USPS) certified or registered mail, FedEx, United Parcel Service (UPS), or similar service.